 lsp-mode comes prepackaged to use certain available LSP servers, that it will automatically spin up when a mode requests it (by invoking

 lsp).
 If LSP servers were already installed at this point, then you would be all set.

 Clangd is currently the best working language server for C++ for the projects I work on.
 Even though cquery comes as a default in

 lsp-mode, and has more features than clangd, there were times that it would fail to find known symbols for large projects, and both the index generation time and size were longer and bigger than clangd’s.

-The first working version of clangd is LLVM v7 but I’ve had great results with v9 (which is HEAD at the time of writing), so install LLVM and thus clangd:
+The first working version of clangd is LLVM v7 but I’ve had the best results with v9 or later (at the time of writing v10 is default in Homebrew), so install LLVM and thus clangd:

-% brew install llvm --HEAD % which clangd /usr/local/opt/llvm/bin/clangd
+% brew install llvm % which clangd /usr/local/opt/llvm/bin/clangd

 Add the following to the

 (use-package lsp-mode :config ;; `-background-index' requires clangd v8+! (setq lsp-clients-clangd-args '("-j=4" "-background-index" "-log=error")) ;; .. )